mattiemarie/professional_readme_generator/README.md

 ## Mock Up

-The following is a link to a demo of the Challenge 09 Node.JS-README Generator:
+The following is a link to an uploaded demo of the Challenge 09 Node.JS-README Generator: